kriti-002/Coding-Solutions/README.md

-# LeetCode-Solutions
+# LeetCode and GeeksForGeeks-Solutions
-Collection of LeetCode questions.
+Collection of LeetCode and GFG questions.